Robert Penn Warren, Southern Writer, Critic, and Professor

 Robert Penn Warren Birthplace Museum

 The Robert Penn Warren Birthplace Museum is located in his home town of Guthrie.
 Here, you can visit and view the home where Warren lived his very early life.
-Guthrie, Kentucky is a small town, population 1,000, and we haven’t yet been there.
-According to quite a few online reviews, the museum and tour guides do an excellent job of introducing visitors to Warren.
-Several reviews said that the tour was so good it sparked real interest in learning more about this writer.
-We can’t wait to visit!
+Guthrie, Kentucky is a small town, population 1,000.
+According to numerous reviews, the museum and tour guides do an excellent job of introducing visitors to Warren.
+It wasn’t open when we stopped by so we trust others’ words of experience.

 The Robern Penn Warren Birthplace Museum is the fourth and final stop on our Kentucky Author Adventure Trail.